stephbuon/digital-history/README.md

 Install git, an open-source tool for managing code.
 Installing git is necessary for using GitHub, the online service from which users can download (pull) and upload (push) code.

- - on Mac:
-   - open terminal
-   - install the Xcode toolkit.
-Type: `xcode-select --install`
+on Mac: open terminal, install the Xcode toolkit `xcode-select --install`, and install git `git`.
-   - install git.
-Type: `git`

  - on Linux:
    - open terminal